cockroachdb/docs/v21.1/cost-based-optimizer.md

 #### Inverted join examples

-To run these example, initialize a demo cluster with the MovR workload.
+To run these examples, initialize a demo cluster with the MovR workload.

 {% include {{ page.version.version }}/demo_movr.md %}